 - All coursework taken from non-U.S. institutions (including Canada) must be submitted to an approved service for evaluation

 Not sure if your course qualifies?
-If you’d like to find out whether the courses you’ve taken or plan to take will satisfy WesternU’s ELDPT prerequisites you may:
+If you’d like to find out whether the courses you’ve taken or plan to take will satisfy WesternU’s DPT prerequisites you may:

 - Search the prerequisite database by institution

 - If you don't see your courses listed in the database, email your counselor with the syllabus.